+Open Space

-Open Space Shown in green in the Subareas Map, the Open Space Subarea is located south of North Druid Hills Road and east of Briarcliff Road.
-The Subarea includes the Kittredge Park Pool and the Elwyn John Wildlife Sanctuary.
-The community envisions the preservation of existing greenspace.
+Shown in green in the Subareas Map, the Open Space Subarea is located south of North Druid Hills Road and east of Briarcliff Road.
+The Subarea includes the Kittredge Park Pool and Kittredge Park The community envisions the preservation of existing greenspace.

-The northern and western edges of the park should be bounded by public roads, with development in adjacent subareas to the north and west fronting the public road and park.
+The northern and western edges of the park should be bounded by public roads, with development in adjacent subareas to the north and west fronting the public road and park with the park edge amenitized where the embankment provides an overlook vantage point.
+The study, A New Public Realm for DeKalb County, included graphics of the potential relationship between public roads and the park, as shown below.